ibm-cloud-docs/power-iaas/pricing-private-cloud.md

    {: caption="Table 7.
 Calculation of data volume" caption-side="bottom"}

-* **Image backing volumes**: These volumes are part of a boot image in your cloud-instance present in the boot image catalog.
+* **Image backing volumes**: These volumes are part of a boot image in your cloud instance present in the boot image catalog.
 You are billed based on the total volume size(s) contained in the image.

     When the image has a single backing volume, you are billed based on the size (GB) of the single volume.
-When the image has multiple backing volumes, you are billed based on tallying up the size(s) of all the image backing volumes.
+When the image has multiple backing volumes, billing is based on tallying up the size(s) of all the image backing volumes.
 Table 8 shows an example of how you are billed based on your boot volume:

    | Image volume size                   | Single or multiple backing  | Billed volume size |